albrow/zoom/README.md

 }
 ```

-The second argument to Find must be a pointer to a Model, with a type corresponding to the *ModelType.
-In this case,
+The second argument to Find must be a pointer to a struct which satisfies Model, and must have a type corresponding to
-we passed in *Person since that is the type that corresponds to our *ModelType Persons.
-Find will mutate p by setting
+the *ModelType.
+In this case, we passed in *Person since that is the type that corresponds to our *ModelType Persons.
+Find
-all its fields.
-Using Find in this way allows the caller to maintain type safety and avoid type casting.
-If Zoom couldn't
+will mutate p by setting all its fields.
+Using Find in this way allows the caller to maintain type safety and avoid type
-find a model of type *Person with the given id, it will return a
+casting.
+If Zoom couldn't find a model of type *Person with the given id, it will return a
 [ModelNotFoundError](http://godoc.org/github.com/albrow/zoom/#ModelNotFoundError).

 ### Finding All Models